List of Parks in Edwardsville

 Winston Brown Recreation Complex - 1325 Schiller Ave.

-10.5 acres, previously known as Lower Hoppe Park, this area was recently renamed and dedicated in honor of the late Winston Brown, long time Park Board Chairman, educator, coach, and City Council member.
+10.5 acres, previously known as Lower Hoppe Park, this area was renamed and dedicated in honor of the late Winston Brown, long time Park Board Chairman, educator, coach, and City Council member.
 The site includes; two, lighted softball fields, a children's playground, concession/restroom building, picnic pavilion, and two, lighted full-court basketball courts, complete with spectator seating.
 A brick and stone monument now marks the entrance to the park.